769 related texts · 24 related myths · Page 1 of 17

 We met Balaam before.
 He's that non-Jewish prophet hired by Balak, the King of Moab, to curse the Israelites.
 Only… it didn't quite work out that way, did it?
 Instead of curses, bl...

-Like we can somehow pull the divine wool over God's eyes.
-Today, we’re diving into a fascinating passage from Bamidbar Rabbah 20 that explores this very idea, highlighting three fi...
+Like we can somehow pull the divine wool over God's eyes. a fascinating passage from Bamidbar Rabbah 20 that explores this very idea, highlighting three figures who, tried to do ju...

 The Torah gives us some pretty strong clues, and it all boils down to how they chose to attack us.
 Think about the story of Balaam and Balak.
 Remember that?
 Balak, the King of Moab...